NetTopologySuite/NetTopologySuite.IO.TinyWKB/Readme.md

     emitZ: false       // Emit z-ordinate values if geometry has them
     precisionZ: 3      // number of decimal digits for z-ordinates
     emitM: false,      // Emit m-ordinate values if geometry has them
-    precisionM: 3,     // number of decimal digits for z-ordinates
+    precisionM: 3,     // number of decimal digits for m-ordinates
     emitSize: false    // Emit the size of the geometry definition
     emitBoundingBox: true,
                        // Emit the bounding box of the geometry for all dimensions
-    emitIdList: false  // Emit the size of the geometry definition );
+    emitIdList: false  // Emit a list of identifiers, one for every geometry in a
+                       //   MULTI-geometry or GEOMETRYCOLLECTION );

 /*